 Lecturer: Esther Stahl

-Type of Exam: Project work
+Type of Exam: Presentation and essay

 Credits: 2.5